Meeting resources and materials:

 “Designing a new model for D-I college sports in the face of legal realities”

-This session is presented by college sports administrators and athletes who have identified key elements for change in a new Division I model for their subgroup of institutions to address legal realities.
-These leaders represent institutions that complete in the DI – Football Championships Subdivision and Division I institutions without football – a subgroup that includes 220 institutions and more than 100,000 college athletes.
+This session was presented by college sports administrators and athletes who have identified key elements for change in a new Division I model for their subgroup of institutions to address legal realities.
+These leaders represent institutions that compete in the DI – Football Championships Subdivision and Division I institutions without football – a subgroup that includes 220 institutions and more than 100,000 college athletes.

 Panelists: